autogrow/go-intelli/README.md

     sudo ./intellid

 If you have a NATS server running you will see JSON being published to the subject `intelli.*` or `intelli.ASLID06030112` every 15 seconds.
-The JSON output is the same as available in the endpoint as shown below.
+The JSON is formatted like so: [example.json](https://github.com/AutogrowSystems/go-intelli/blob/master/example.json)

 You also have two endpoints available, `/devices/count` and `/devices`.
 By calling the latter you will see output like in the file
 [example.json](https://github.com/AutogrowSystems/go-intelli/blob/master/example.json)